Gronis/docker-duckdns/README.md

 # Docker-DuckDNS
 A docker image for updating your DuckDNS records.
 It will execute when you start the container and then once every 24 hours after that.

-Create `docker-compose.override.yml` with your DOMAINS and your TOKEN
+Create `docker-compose.override.yml` with your TOKEN and your DOMAINS (separate each domain with colon)

 ```yml
 services: